 Urinary tract infections increase the risk of the following:

-Treatment consists of antibiotics.
-Doctors choose antibiotics that do not harm the fetus, such as cephalexin, nitrofurantoin, or trimethoprim/sulfamethoxazole.
+Treatment of urinary tract infections consists of antibiotics.
+Doctors commonly use cephalexin, nitrofurantoin, or trimethoprim/sulfamethoxazole.
+Nitrofurantoin and trimethoprim/sulfamethoxazole are used only during the 1st trimester when no other alternatives are available.
 Women who have had more than one bladder infection or have had a kidney infection need to take antibiotics throughout pregnancy to prevent subsequent urinary tract infections.